code0monkey1/clean-architecture-typescript-learn/README.md

        "main": "dist/main/server.js"
       ```

-1. Now we install the `rimraf` dev dependency ( used to remove older `build` file before creating a new one ) packages, to help us during the build process  `npm i -D rimraf`
+1. Now we install the `rimraf` dev dependency ( used to remove older `build` file before creating a new one ) packages, to help us during the build process  `npm i -D rimraf`.
+And then we write our build script using this package.

+    ```json
+      "build": "rimraf dist && tsc -p tsconfig-build.json",
+    ```